-Complete required annual review of the Debt Policy and request recommendation of the Finance Committee to present to the full Board for approval.
+Complete required annual review of the Debt Policy and request MDTA Board approval.
+The amended policy was reviewed with the Finance Committee on August 10 and recommended to move forward to the full Board for approval.

 Following the annual review by internal staff and an external municipal advisory firm, there is one recommended update to the policy incorporating a new reporting requirement from the Budget Committee Narrative of Fiscal 2023.
 This Budget Committee Narrative requests that any rating agency reports associated with a financing be forwarded to the State Treasurer's Office in advance of the sale or concurrently.